- Apply Today

 Master of Engineering – Specializations: Biocomputing, Bioimaging, Bioinstrumentation, Biomechanics, Biorehabilitation

 The Master of Engineering in biomedical engineering is a non-thesis degree requiring 30 credit hours and a capstone comprehensive exam.
 It is designed for working engineers.
 Applicants are encouraged to have at least one year of post-baccalaureate professional work experience prior to starting the program.
 No financial assistance (fellowships, research and teaching assistantships) are provided to students in the master of engineering program.

 M.E. applicants apply through Marquette University Graduate School’s online application.

 Doctor of Philosophy – Specializations: Bioengineering*, Bioinstrumentation/Computers, Biomechanics/Biomaterials, Functional Imaging*, Rehabilitation Bioengineering, Systems Physiology

 *The Functional Imaging and Bioengineering specializations are joint doctoral programs with the Medical College of Wisconsin.

 Rolling admission; Apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
-Your application including all required documentation must be completemust be received in the Graduate School by these dates.
+All required documentation must be received in the Graduate School by these dates.